PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </ul>

 <p>
-If we consult this second, admittedly ugly, map then we can begin to imagine ways that <span class="book-title">Shadow Falls</span> could have been structured to better accommodate a mixture of player direction and exploration.
+If we consult this second (unfortunately more ugly) map then we can begin to imagine ways that <span class="book-title">Shadow Falls</span> could have been structured to better accommodate a mixture of player direction and exploration.
 On this version of the map, geographical features, such as the lake, can be used to constrain the play space in a way that feels inoffensive.
 Thus, the designer can be certain where the player is actually going as they play the opening stretch of the game.
 Once the player has been properly introduced to the game and its mechanics they can be given choices, as seen in the triangle of puzzles at the southern end of the map.
 After the player has made a choice, the world then provides a way for the player to navigate back towards the path they did not travel by connecting to it with a new, enticing path for the player to explore.
 </p>

 <p>
-While relatively simple and ripe for further improvement, a world designed in this way is much more understandable at both the macro and micro levels.
+While relatively simple and ripe for further improvement, a world designed in this way is much more understandable from both a designer and player perspective.
 A designer is able to have some degree of confidence in the order the player will progress through the game world while still facilitating player choice.
-Additionally, the player will, despite technically having less freedom, likely feel more engaged by the freedom they are later given as they have been placed in a space that wants to be explored and gave the player the information to effectively do so.
+Meanwhile, the player will, despite technically having less freedom, likely feel more engaged by the freedom they are later given as they have been placed in a space that wants to be explored and provides them the information to effectively do so.
 </p>

 <p>